tommasomoretti/nameless-analytics/README.md

 > Nameless Analytics is still in beta

 ## Main features
-- **1° party data storage:** Cookies are released in a first-party context, in a secure and inaccessible mode to third parties.
+- **1° party data storage:** Event data is saved in a own Google Cloud project.
+Cookies are released in a first-party context, in a secure and inaccessible mode to third parties.
-- **Privacy-focused:** Data is saved in BigQuery, Google's SQL data warehouse, and is proprietary.
-By default, no IP or personal user data is tracked and it automatically respects user consent.
+- **Privacy-focused:** By default, no IP or personal user data is tracked and it automatically respects user consent.
 - **Real-time:** Data insertion into Google BigQuery is nearly instantaneous and events are available within a couple of seconds
 - **Light-weight:** Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Cras luctus libero ipsum, vestibulum egestas orci ullamcorper eget.
 - **Client-side tracking:** Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Cras luctus libero ipsum, vestibulum egestas orci ullamcorper eget.